Sofia Vergara Has Success In Embryo Case, While Nick Loeb Makes Powerful Friends

 Legal experts are saying that the star of Modern Family, Sofia Vergara, will most likely prevail in a case that would have been over long ago if the parties did not have the funds to continue filing lawsuit after lawsuit.
 Ultimately, Sofia Vergara wants the embryos destroyed, as she has no interest in having children with Nick Loeb, as she is now married to actor Joe Mangianello.

-Which side are you on in the case of the star of Modern Family, Sofia Vergara or Nick Loeb?
+Which side are you on in the case of the star of Modern Family, Sofia Vergara and Nick Loeb?
 Do you think Loeb is hoping to get powerful support from Trump administration powers Vice President Mike Pence and Dr. Ben Carson?

 [Featured Image by Frazer Harrison/Getty Images]